 Moloch: You know the kind of cancer you ultimately get better from? ...That ain't the kind I got.

-- From chapter 8 of Rob Haynie's Ranma Ĺ fic, Girl Days:
+- From chapter 8 of Rob Haynie's Ranma ½ fic, Girl Days:

-- A Series of Unfortunate Events opens with in Sugar Bowl (not that one) with a sickenly sweet musical number and an adorable dancing elf.
+- A Series of Unfortunate Events opens in a Sugar Bowl (not that one) with a sickeningly sweet musical number and an adorable dancing elf.
 It's cut off by the narrator.

 Narrator: I'm sorry to say that this is not the movie you will be watching.

-- One of the trailers for the 2011 Muppets movie sets it up to look like a generic Rom Com — until the Muppets show up halfway through.
+- One of the trailers for The Muppets (2011) sets it up to look like a generic Rom Com — until the Muppets show up halfway through.
 The characters look as surprised as we are.

 - Bookended with the final trailer, which inverts the previous joke by advertising the Muppet movie... then having the Muppets be surprised that there are humans in the movie too.